-In our application, it is very useful to carry history of the motions.
-Our goal is to track the motion of the camera.
+In our application, on the contrary, it is very useful to carry history of the motions.
+In contrast with tracking objects in a frame, our goal is to track the motion of the camera.
 If we reasonably assumed the things captured by the camera do not move, when the camera moves, all these things move together with about the same displacement.
 Therefore, the whole frame can be regarded as one object.
 With this assumption, block at any position in the previous frame actually tracks the motion of the same object.
 Thus, history of motions is always useful to any candidate block.